choppen5/twilio-client-outbound-conf/README.md

 #Twilio Client quicker-starter.

-The source code and tutorial for the full system comes from the excellent Twilio Quickstart guide here: <https://www.twilio.com/docs/quickstart/ruby/client>
+The source code and tutorial for the full system comes from the excellent Twilio Quickstart guide here: <https://www.twilio.com/docs/quickstart/ruby/client> .
+This is a great way to get a browser call going - you can use this app to make calls from the browser - to any browser or any phone number.

 If you follow that tutorial (which I highly encourage you to do so), you will have a full understanding of how to make phone calls from your browser, using the Twilio javascript client.
 You will need to follow all the steps to have a local development environment, and walk through creating a Twilio client in the language of your choice (in this example Ruby).